 According to Condē Naast Traveller that is.
 The Polynesian Spa won an award for being a Top 10 in the World Day Spa Resort.

-That's probably the biggest problem parents will have.
+That's the biggest problem parents have.
 More, more, more.
+This place is definitely high on any family's top ten reasons to visit Rotorua.

 There are so many things